MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 * No ads or other promotional crap.
 The UI is clean and well crafted so you can focus only on what matters;
 * No need to be a "paid" customer to get help.
 Request support via email or start chat with Google Hangout;
 * Some features are limited or available only with [premium extensions](https://aamplugin.com/store).
 AAM functionality is transparent and you will absolute know when you need to get a premium extension;
-* There are some bad reviews however most of them where posted years ago and are unrelated to current AAM version; or were posted by users that did not bother reading the bullet-point above.

 = Main Areas Of Focus =